UCL/ECON-CLUSTER/README.md

 Connecting to the CS cluster is a two step process.

-1. Log in to the CS department computing system using your CS department account
+1. Log in to the CS department computing system using your **CS department account**
-2. Once inside, connect to the CS cluster using your CS cluster account.
+2. Once inside, connect to the CS cluster using your **CS cluster account**.

 Sections 2.1 and 2.2 below discuss these steps in turn.